davidrbradshaw/HPCC/cluster-install-rought-draft.md

 ```
 perl -pi -e "s/SELINUX=enforcing/SELINUX=disabled/" /etc/selinux/config
 ```
-2. Reboot the machine:
+2. Reboot the machine.
+Your session with the cluster will end, and you will need to wait a few minutes before you can re-connect.
 ```
 reboot
 ```
-Note: Your connection to the cluster will end, and you need to wait a few minutes while the cluster reboot before you can re-connect.
-3. Once rebooted, re-connect and login through SSH.
+3. Re-connect and login through SSH.
+Note:

 4. Verify that SELinux is disabled:
 ```